 Poet Jane Ulrich says “For those of us who do not live on the big stage, change happens in the small moments, and that is what I write about.
 The larger details of my life are irrelevant.”

-Ed Walker was born in Brooklyn and moved to Guilford, CT in 1977, with his wife Laury, where they raised four children and a few Labrador retrievers.
-Ed has a degree in English and one in Business and was founder and CEO of East River Energy, Inc. He is an active member of the Guilford Rotary Club, the Guilford Poets Guild and he enjoys surfing, sailing, playing guitar, and writing poetry.
+Edward Walker arrived in Guilford in 1977, with his wife Laury, where they raised their children and a few Labrador retrievers.
+Ed has a degree in English and one in Business and was founder and CEO of East River Energy.
+He is a member of the Rotary Club of Guilford and the Guilford Poets Guild.

 Gordy Whiteman was born in Guilford in 1929.
-He is a member of the Guilford Poets Guild and currently serves as co-president.
+He is a member of the Guilford Poets Guild.
 Whiteman is the author of two volumes of poetry: Whitfield Crossing and Home Town Guilford.
 He is a founding member of The Connecticut Coalition of Poets Laureate and currently serves as Guilford’s Poet Laureate.
 If he can keep his short-term memory intact, he hopes to complete a third book of poems in the sometime soon.